A dental crown can serve both restorative and cosmetic purposes in treating many dental concerns. We may recommend a dental crown for the following:

 The dental crown process causes minimal discomfort and will require a couple of visits to our Fullerton, CA dentist office.
 Our staff will ensure that you feel relaxed during your treatment.
 Drs.
 Patel will discuss this with you before the procedure and explain all aspects of the process.

 The first visit will involve dental impressions and tooth preparation.
-We have to remove some tooth structure and shape your tooth so that the crown fits over it perfectly.
-We take impressions when this is done so that the crown can be specially made for you.
-In most cases, we’ll place a temporary crown for your comfort until your final restoration is complete.
+We must remove some tooth structure and shape your tooth so that the crown fits perfectly.
+When this is done, we take impressions so the crown can be specially made for you.
+In most cases, we’ll place a temporary crown for your comfort until your final restoration.

-We adjust your new dental crown for fit and comfort at the second appointment.
+At the second appointment, we adjust your new dental crown for fit and comfort.
 The dentist permanently secures the crown to the prepared tooth with dental cement.
 Dr. Patel will ensure that you leave our office with a comfortable bite for normal chewing and speaking.

 Dental Crown FAQs